-367. Admonition consists in solemnly addressing the offender, placing his/her sin before him/her, warning him/her of his/her danger, and exhorting him/her to greater circumspection.
+367. Admonition consists in solemnly addressing the offender, placing the offence before the offender and exhorting them to greater circumspection.
 It is administered in private.

-368. Rebuke is a higher form of censure resorted to after conviction or confession of serious sin.
-It may, if the court deems it to be necessary, be administered in public.
+368. Rebuke is a higher form of censure resorted to after conviction or confession of one or more serious offences.
+It may, if the court deems it necessary, be administered in public.

 369. Suspension from church privileges is the removal of particular privileges of membership such as voting or participation at the Lord's Table.
-It may be for a longer or shorter period of time and is added to rebuke, when the court deems it necessary, in order to impress the offender, and to give public testimony against the offence.
+It may be for a longer or shorter period of time and is added to rebuke, when the court deems it necessary, in order to impress the offender with the gravity of the offence and to give public testimony against the offence.
 The privileges are automatically restored at the end of the suspension.